Feeling stuck in life? Try a little P.E.A.C.E.

 BETWEEN 2-6 PM:

-What I eat: Fresh fruit; Nuts; Seeds; Nothing
+What I eat: Fresh fruit; dried edamame; seeds; nuts

 What I drink: Chamomile tea for mental relaxation